FIDUCEO/FCDR_HIRS/README.md

 The steps to generate a new version of the FCDR:

-- (devel) Switch to correct branch and install
+- (devel) Switch to correct branch, rebase on master, and install

 - Generate an unharmonised FCDR by passing the --no-harm flag to generate_fcdr.

-- (devel) Switch to correct branch and install
+- (devel) Switch to correct branch, rebase on master, and install

 - Use hirs_logfile_analysis script to inspect outcome

-- (devel) Switch to correct branch and install
+- (devel) Switch to correct branch, rebase on master, and install

 - From the unharmonised FCDR, create an unfiltered harmonisation database, by calling combine_hirs_hirs_matchups with the --without-filters flag.